Register Your Partnership Firm Online

 - Prepare Required Documents: Gather identity proofs, address proofs, and photographs of all partners (minimum 2).
 Also arrange proof of the principal place of business and details of each partner's capital contribution.

-- Draft the Partnership Deed: Prepare the most critical document the Partnership Deed, it should outline profit/loss sharing ratio, roles and responsibilities of each partner, capital contribution, and dispute resolution method, and exit clauses for the partners.
+- Draft the Partnership Deed: Prepare the Partnership Deed outlining profit/loss sharing ratio, roles and responsibilities of each partner, capital contribution, and dispute resolution method, and exit clauses for the partners.
 MOA/AOA are not applicable here.

 - Visit the Registrar of Firms Office: Submit your Form 1 (Application for Registration) along with the Partnership Deed and supporting documents physically at the local Registrar of Firms (ROF) office under the respective State government.